Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-cursor.md

 After setting up your local server, you can now connect the server to Cursor.
 After logging into Cursor Desktop, follow the following steps based on how dbt-mcp is hosted.
 We recommend using the linked templates here rather than the one hosted on the Cursor MCP integrations page.

-## Set up with Local dbt-mcp server
+## Set up with Local dbt MCP server

 1. Click on the following button for access to the setup template